Paprium: Development

-WaterMelon put a call out to hire additional artists for Project Y in July 2013, pointing out familiarity with Final Fight, Streets of Rage 3, and The King of Fighters as the requirements for the position.
+WaterMelon put a call out to hire additional artists for Project Y in July 2013, pointing out familiarity with Final Fight, Streets of Rage 3 and The King of Fighters as the requirements for the position.
 Tulio Goncalves later mentioned this in an interview with Retro Gamer that these were the main sources of inspiration for artwork and gameplay for the game.
 Luis Martins eventually was brought on as the artist responsible for the character designs of Paprium as a result of this open position.
-Due to the late hire of an artist for the game and confusion around when the game would be released, the release date was quietly was moved to March 25, 2014, with other WaterMelon employees later stating that this initial Summer 2013 release date was "fake".
+Due to the late hire of an artist for the game and confusion around when the game would be released, the release date was quietly moved to March 25, 2014, with other WaterMelon employees later stating that this initial Summer 2013 release date was "fake".
 The game would be pushed to an undetermined 2014 release date on March 26, 2014, when the original March 25th date was missed.